The French Cancan: the story of the Moulin Rouge’s dance

 So popular that in 1955, Jean Renoir decided to make a film based on those shows.
 The result was the film French Cancan, with Jean Gabin playing the role of Danglard.

-And to this day, the Moulin Rouge and its dancers continue to impress visitors at amazing dinner shows, where they can admire the cancan dancers in their fabulous feather- and rhinestone-covered costumes.
+And to this day, the Moulin Rouge and its dancers continue to impress visitors at dinner shows, where they can admire the Cancan performers in their fabulous feather- and rhinestone-covered costumes.

 The French Cancan, quite an art.

-Frenetic music, twirling petticoats, surprising acrobatics… the dancers of the Moulin Rouge know the art of the cancan.
-It’s a true phenomenon, but it hasn’t always been as it is now.
-It was a famous dancer known as La Goulue who established the definitive rules, which were then passed on orally until Nini Pattes En L’air (Nini Legs in the Air) decided to start a specialist school teaching the explosive quadrille.
+A lively rhythm, swirling petticoats, and striking acrobatics, the Moulin Rouge dancers have mastered the art of the cancan.
+A true phenomenon, it has not always been what it is today.
+It was La Goulue, a famous dancer, who ultimately established its rules.
+They were then passed down orally until Nini Pattes en l’Air decided to found a school dedicated to this explosive quadrille.

-The French Cancan dance is an eight-minute performance facing the audience, during which dancers measuring 5’7” tall lead the dance to a piece of music by Offenbach.
-It’s an art that requires Parisian cabaret dancers to have balance, flexibility, acrobatic ability and rhythm.
-They have to be able to do the splits and perform impressive moves like the “port d’armes”, the “cathedral” and the “military salute”.
+The French Cancan is an eight-minute performance in front of an audience, during which the dancers, typically around 1.70 metres tall, lead the routine to the music of Offenbach.
+This art form requires balance, flexibility, acrobatic skill, and a strong sense of rhythm.
+Dancers must be able to perform the splits and execute impressive French Cancan figures such as the “port d’armes,” “the cathedral,” and the “military salute.”

 But what would the French Cancan be without its iconic costume?
-A dancer’s dress is entirely designed by the Moulin Rouge Maisons d’Art.
-It involves 200 metres of frills per petticoat and 32 metres per pair of knickers.
-The sequins, bows and ribbons are sewn on by hand; let’s just say that, given the tempo of this frantic dance, French Cancan dresses had better brace themselves!
+Each dancer’s dress is entirely created by the Moulin Rouge’s ateliers.
+It involves 200 metres of frills per petticoat and 32 metres per pair of bloomers.
+Rhinestones, bows, and ribbons are assembled by hand.
+With the intensity of this high-energy dance, the costumes certainly have to keep up.

 Incredible records!